hisener/halilsener.com/src/pages/2018-02-03---the-dollar-sign-in-nix/index.md

 path: "/the-dollar-sign-in-nix/"
 date: "2018-02-03T08:00:00.000Z"
 tags: TL;DR, Linux, Unix, Bash
+draft: true
 ---

 I wrote this post to use it when I forget the usage of `$` sign.
 And, I think it would be useful for beginners like me, too.

 Also, this is the first post of the TL;DR series.
+I am planning that posts in this series contain less writing and more coding.
 I hope it won't be the last.

 Let's get started.